256dpi/hanya/README.md

 Hanya has a builtin sitemap generator which creates a sitemap.xml depending on your tree directory structure.
 To turn it off issue:

 	"system.sitemap_generation" => false

+If you have turned automatic generation off check the _Sitemap_ section for manual generation instructions.

 If you maybe want to disable the inline update feature: